Prospects for Reconstructing the Free-floating Planet Mass Function at the Population Level with the Nancy Grace Roman

 \subsection{Systematic uncertainties}

 So far, our results have shown confidence intervals based \textit{purely on statistical uncertainties}, both from sampling variance in binned histograms and from the imprecise measurement of $t_E$ and $\rho$ from a given light curve.
 However, as mentioned briefly in Sec. \ref{sec:sims}, systematic uncertainties may also arise from, e.g., the adoption of a particular Galactic model.
 It is an implicit assumption of our methodology that the Galactic model employed is a perfect model of the Galaxy; this assumption introduces an associated systematic uncertainty.
-We explore this uncertainty by performing an identical analysis to that presented above however with a different true underlying Galactic model.
+We explore this uncertainty by performing an identical analysis to that presented above however with variations on the underlying Galactic model.

-Recall that our framework assumes the Galactic model presented in \citet{koshimoto_parametric_2021} (hereafter, K21) to be a perfect model of the Galaxy.
+Recall that our framework assumes the Galactic model presented in \citet{SynthPop} (hereafter, SynthPop) to be a perfect model of the Galaxy.
 As such, the construction of the $n_j^{t_E}(\Phi(M_k))$ in Eq. \ref{eq:likelihood} is based upon the mapping between mass bins and $t_E$ distributions associated with this Galactic model.
-In all of the above tests, the observed data was \textit{also} generated from this model, i.e., both the histograms $n_j^{t_E, \text{obs}}$ and $n_j^{t_E}(\Phi(M_k))$ were generated from K21.
-In this section, we will instead use the Galactic model presented recently in \citet{SynthPop} (hereafter, SynthPop) to generate the observed data $n_j^{t_E, \text{obs}}$ while still basing our inferred distribution $n_j^{t_E}(\Phi(M_k))$ on \citet{koshimoto_parametric_2021}.
+In all of the above tests, the observed data was \textit{also} generated from this model, i.e., both the histograms $n_j^{t_E, \text{obs}}$ and $n_j^{t_E}(\Phi(M_k))$ were generated from SynthPop.
+In this section, we will instead modify this Galactic model in simple analytic ways to generate the observed data $n_j^{t_E, \text{obs}}$ while still basing our inferred distribution $n_j^{t_E}(\Phi(M_k))$ on the unchanged SynthPop.